 Angola still offers a pure and authentic experience for tourists.
 The decades-long civil war, which ended in 2002, meant that many regions were untouched by people and have been taken back by nature.
-Even today, the Angolan visa is one of the hardest to get around the world.
+Till the the years 2017, the Angolan visa was one of the hardest to get around the world.

 Please be aware that despite careful organization and preparation, not everything may go according to plan.
 From time to time external influences such as traffic or weather may impact plans.
 We always strive to make your stay as smooth as possible, but a country like Angola brings with it challenges that you might not expect in industrialized nations.
 In these circumstances, we will always make your safety a priority, rather than the planned event.